Frequently Asked Questions about Pardee RAND

 How does the Research Fellowship work, and how does it relate to OJT?

-The Pardee RAND research fellowship is akin to a work-study program.
+The Pardee RAND research fellowship is akin to a work-study program, but so much more!
 As part of the fellowship, students receive on-the-job training (OJT) by working on RAND research projects.
-Research Fellowships include tuition, health care, and a stipend based on the amount of OJT completed.
 The research fellowship is paid to students on a bimonthly basis throughout the full calendar year.
 Some students bring outside sources of support as well, and they are of course more than welcome to do so.

 What is it like working at a research organization (RAND) versus at a university?